MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 * Your group policies managed by an organization (employer, school, and so on) allow personalization.
 * You not using the browser in **Guest** or **InPrivate** modes.

 Your browsing history and other data are transferred over HTTPS and attached to your Microsoft account information.
 Your browsing history is stored on secure Microsoft servers.
-You may view and delete previously shared browsing history by going to the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
+You can view and delete previously shared browsing history by going to the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
 Your browsing history is stored on secure Microsoft servers for up to 180 days.
 After 180 days, the data is deleted and not used for personalization.

-You may modify your interests or opt-out of personalized ads from the [Ad settings](https://account.microsoft.com/privacy/ad-settings) on the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
+You can modify your interests or opt-out of personalized ads from the [Ad settings](https://account.microsoft.com/privacy/ad-settings) on the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).

 Opting out of personalized ads on the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/) does not turn off the collection and use of your browsing history for personalization of search results and content in your news feed.
 You can turn off the collection and use of your Microsoft Edge browsing history for personalized search results and news.
 Select **Settings and more** (![Settings and more icon](./index-images/settings-and-more-icon.png)) > **Settings** > **Privacy and security** > **Personalize your web experience**, and then turn off the setting **Improve your web experience by allowing Microsoft to use your browsing history from the account for personalizing advertising, search, news and other Microsoft services**.
 If you stop sharing the data, Microsoft no longer collects and uses your browsing history to personalize ads, search results, and news.
 For more information about personalization in Microsoft Edge, see [Microsoft Edge browsing history for personalized advertising and experiences](https://support.microsoft.com/help/4532583).